 3. Sam Bennett (2014, 4th overall)

-Though Sam Bennett’s career has been disappointing due to the lofty expectations placed on him, the fact is, the former fourth-overall pick has been able to establish himself as an everyday NHL forward, even if it isn’t the way people had envisioned.
+Though Sam Bennett’s tenure in Calgary was disappointing due to the lofty expectations placed on him, the fact is, the former fourth-overall pick was able able to establish himself as an everyday NHL forward, even if it wasn’t the way many had envisioned.
 Prior to being drafted, he was regarded by many as the top forward in his draft class.
-However, on draft day, two forwards were selected ahead of him, Sam Reinhart and Leon Draisaitl.
-This had Flames fans and management thinking they had won a big-time steal.
+However, on draft day, two forwards were selected ahead of him in Sam Reinhart and Leon Draisaitl.
+This had both Flames fans and management alike thinking they had lucked out in a big way.

 After being drafted, Bennett returned to the Kingston Frontenacs of the OHL but was only able to play in the team’s final 11 regular-season games due to shoulder surgery.
 He and his teammates were knocked out of the playoffs that season in just four games, and as a result, the Flames recalled him.
 He was able to get in just one regular-season game before the playoffs started, and he made the most of it, recording an assist.
 He then played in all of the team’s 11 playoff games, where he quickly gained attention with his physical play and all-around talent.

 His playoff performance had many thinking he was going to be a major threat for the Flames for years to come.
 The 2015-16 season saw Bennett make the team as a rookie, where he put up a solid year with 18 goals as well as 18 assists in 77 games.
 It seemed like the beginning for him and that he would continue to build on those numbers as the years progressed.
-Unfortunately, that has not been the case.
+Unfortunately, that never turned out to be the case.